Bingeing must be relieved carefully

 Bingeing is typically understood in terms of either alcohol or eating.
 In fact there are differences between the two.
 For binge drinking, the setting is typically in public and so there is a social dimension.
 Eating disorders by contrast are normally a solitary pursuit.
 And while eating disorders can be hidden from public scrutiny (for a time at least), binge drinking is often fuelled by social anxieties.

 Of course, alcohol is a little different from most addictions in that alcohol is legal and used widely and alcohol plays an important facilitating role in social lives and group activities.
 And alcohol supplies can be easily and cheaply acquired.
-And for many, drinking is moderate and under their control and in no way is addictive.
+For many also, drinking is moderate and under their control and in no way is addictive.
 And the shame that can attach to excessive social drinking can be hidden beneath the self-indulgence of others who also drink.
 Though of course, the shame is there – and though many will hide their addiction to binge drinking or will find that their behaviour when drunk (boorish, loud and unpleasant or quiet and uncommunicative and alone) will have its effect and be noticed by those around them.

 My experience also is that the great common motivation for each binge activity is powerful anxiety that just cannot be assuaged let alone carefully heard and acted upon.
 And then the unravelling.
 For binge drinking, the pattern matching and connections to conviviality and friendship and fun and human connection mean that it can be harder to envisage meeting these essential human needs successfully and appropriately when sober and without a drink in ones hand.
 While for binge eating and other eating disorders there is the separation from human contact behind the barrier of the eating problems and their secrecy.